Contact: Kelsey Davenport, Director for Nonproliferation Policy, (202) 463-8270 x102

 The council established a committee to oversee the implementation of the resolution, initially for a period of two years.
 Comprised of the council’s 15 members and assisted by a panel of experts, the 1540 Committee is tasked with providing awareness of the resolution and its requirements, matching assistance requests with offers, and assessing the status of implementation.
 States were required to report to the Committee on the actions they have taken or plan to take in order to implement the resolution within 6 months of UNSCR 1540’s adoption, and the council has encouraged subsequent reports to provide additional information.

-Despite the its aim of preventing nuclear, chemical, and biological terrorism, resolution 1540 initially met with some resistance within the UN Security Council, with critics stressing that the resolution’s focused solely on nonproliferation without adequate emphasis on disarmament.
+Despite its aim of preventing nuclear, chemical, and biological terrorism, resolution 1540 initially met with some resistance within the UN Security Council, with critics stressing that the resolution focused solely on nonproliferation without adequate emphasis on disarmament.
 There was additional concern that the UN might use UNSCR 1540 to justify sanctions and other forms of coercion for countries that did not adequately comply with the resolution.

 These worries were generally alleviated, as evidenced by the UN Security Council unanimous vote to extend UNSCR 1540’s mandate, first for two years in 2006 under resolution 1673, then for another three years in 2008 under resolution 1810.
 In April 2011, the UN Security Council passed resolution 1977, extending the mandate a third time, for a period of ten years.
 UNSCR 1977 reaffirmed the Security Council’s commitment to resolution 1540, and further emphasized cooperation with international, regional, and sub-regional organizations.
 It also addressed existing concerns among Council members regarding equal regional representation within the 1540 Committee.
+In December 2016, the UN Security Council adopted Resolution 2325 encouraging states to strengthen their implementation of Resolution 1540.

-By Kathleen E. Masterson
+Research assistance by Kathleen E. Masterson